 The award consists of a commemorative medal and a cash prize of $10,000.
 This prize is among the largest awards made to recognize contributions related to public policy and social science.
 The 2016 recipient was announced in advance of the APPAM Fall Conference

-, and invited to give a talk at the conference about the research recognized by the award.
+, and gave a lecture at the conference about the research recognized by the award.

 A nominee must be under the age of 40 at the time the nomination is made (but not necessarily at the time the award is bestowed).
 A person may be nominated again if not selected for the current award.
 Any body of work will be considered, although the selection committee may, from time to time, decide to establish time limits for what may be considered.
 The selection committee may decide not to make an award in any particular year.
 Joint awards for a single contribution will be considered where the contribution can be clearly identified and attributed.

 According to the rules governing the award endowment, the selection committee always consists of the president of Mathematica Policy Research, the president of APPAM, and the dean of the Woodrow Wilson School of Public and International Affairs at Princeton University.

 Nominations may be made by any individual or organization.
 (Individuals may nominate their own work.)
 The letter of nomination (with the nominee's current address, email address, and phone number) should include a nominating essay, the c.v./resume of the nominee and written evidence of the nominee's contribution in the form of an article, book, report or other appropriate evidence.
 The latter requirement is to provide convincing evidence of the nominee's responsibility for the contribution identified.
 Nominations should be emailed to Paul Decker, President, Mathematica Policy Research, Inc. at firstname.lastname@example.org

 or sent by regular mail at PO Box 2393, Princeton, NJ 08543-2393, or by delivery service at 600 Alexander Park, Princeton, NJ 08540.